-2-1 Installing a CPU Processor for Socket A
+2-1 Installing a CPU Processor in Socket A

-The Socket A, designed for AMD® Athlon XP/Athlon/Duron processors, has been incorporated as a standard motherboard specification.
+The Socket A, designed for AMD Duron/Athlon/Athlon XP processors, has been incorporated as a standard motherboard specification.
 To insert your CPU into Socket A please do the following:

-- Locate a cut edge on the top surface of the CPU close to one if it's corners.
+- 1. Locate a cut edge on the top surface of the CPU, which is close to one of the CPU corners.
 The same corner will also be cut off, leaving a noticeable notch in the CPU's corner.
-These markings indicate Pin 1 of the CPU. - 2.
-Pull up the lever of Socket 462 so that it is perpendicular with the surface of the motherboard.
-Gently insert the CPU with Pin 1 at the same corner of Socket 462 that contains the end of the lever.
+These markings indicate Pin 1 on the CPU. - 2.
+Pull up the lever of Socket A so that it is perpendicular with the surface of the motherboard.
+Gently insert the CPU with Pin 1 at the same corner of Socket A, which is located close to the end of the lever.
 Allow the weight of the CPU to push itself into place.
 Do not apply extra pressure as doing so may result in damaging your CPU.
 Snap the lever back into place.